In This Article

 Refined vs. Unrefined Coconut Oil: What's The Difference?

-When choosing between refined and unrefined coconut oil for edibles, you should know two main differences: the production process and what part of the coconut the oil is made from.
-These two factors can impact the cooking temperature (and other important factors) when making your edibles, so the two aren’t always interchangeable.
+When choosing between refined and unrefined coconut oil for edibles, you should know two main differences: the production process and the part of the coconut from which the oil is made.
+These two factors affect cooking temperature (and other important factors) when making your edibles, so they aren’t always interchangeable.

 Unrefined Coconut Oil